juglab/napari-n2v/docs/installation.md

     napari
     ```

-2. Load one of the napari-N2V plugin
+2. Load one of the napari-N2V plugin.